panospet/small-api/README.md

 #### Caching drawbacks
 - Currently we store ALL individual products + categories.
 If there are millions of them, this may lead to huge memory allocation.
 Possible solutions: smarter caching of specific requests needed, Redis eviction policy
-- Max of 15min interval between update individual requests and list requests for the same product
+- Max of 15min interval between update individual requests and list requests for the same product to be up-to-date
 - In case of too many requests, redis may overload (too many goroutines).
 Possible solutions: job queue, rate limit